Milnor fibre boundary of a non-isolated surface singularity: The graph

-where $n:(V_f^{norm},n^{-1}(0)) \to (V_f,0)$ is the normalization.
 In particular, the number of connected components of $\gce$ coincides with the number of irreducible components of the germ $(V_f,0)$.
-(Here, a connected component of $\gce$ which consists of a double arrowhead, corresponds to a smooth component of $V_f^{norm}$ on which $g\circ n$ is smooth, and which has not been modified during the resolution.)
+A connected component of $\gce$ which consists of a double arrow, corresponds to a smooth component of $V_f^{norm}$ on which $g\circ n$ is smooth, and which has not been modified during the resolution.

 The arrowheads with multiplicity $(0)$ represent the strict transforms of the singular locus $\Sigma_f$. \end{proposition}